pivotal/docs-tap/convention-service/creating-conventions.md

 ## <a id='get-started'></a>Getting started

-With this high-level understanding of the Convention Service components and how they work together within the context of the Tanzu Application Platform supply chain, let's look at how to create and deploy a custom convention.
+With this high-level understanding of the Convention Service components, let's look at how to create and deploy a custom convention.

 >**Note:** This document covers developing conventions using [GOLANG](https://golang.org/), but this can be done using other languages by following the specs.